Event Power Distribution Calculator Skip to main content

 List every load by department: sound system (amplifiers, consoles, processing), lighting (conventional and LED fixtures, dimmers, moving lights), video (projectors, LED walls, cameras, switchers), catering (ovens, warmers, refrigeration), HVAC (portable AC units, heaters), and backline (guitar amps, keyboards).
 Enter the nameplate wattage or amperage for each.

-3. Select Generator and Distribution
+3. Review Generator and Phase Loading

-4. Review Cable Sizing and Layout
+4. Review Feeder and Disconnect Labels

 Built For